dylan127c/agent-configs/readme.md

 ### CONFIGURATION

-The key configuration files are located in the `generator` directory.
+Those key configuration files are located in the `generator` directory.

 #### profile.js